 - Spoon one tablespoon of the spinach and feta cheese mixture at the end of each strip

 - Grab the corner of the phyllo and form a triangle.
-Continue folding into you reach the end of the sheet.
+Continue folding until you reach the end of the sheet.

 How to Serve Spanakopita

 The traditional ingredients in spanakopita are spinach, feta, and phyllo dough.
-But there are also substitutes in which you can use if you don’t have all the ingredients on hand.
+But there are also substitutes you can use if you don’t have all the ingredients on hand.

 - Ricotta cheese is the number substitute for feta cheese.
 Although ricotta is sweeter than fetta, it crumbles very similarly.
 You can use a mix of equal parts of both feta cheese and ricotta for a salty-sweet flavor.

 - For a puffier, more buttery crust, you can use pastry puff instead of phyllo dough.
 Cut the pastry puff into triangles.
 Spoon the spinach and feta mixture between two sheets of pastry puff and use a fork to press down the edges.
 Brush with egg wash instead of olive oil.

 - Instead of brushing with olive oil, you can brush with butter.

 As much as you may want to eat the whole batch of spanakopita to yourself, you can freeze them before baking instead.
 Assemble each spinach and feta phyllo triangle, cover in an airtight container, and place in the freezer for up to three months.
 To bake frozen spanakopita, brush with oil place in the oven for 20-30 minutes or until golden brown at 350°F.